 Read more: The one thing you must do in Paris!

-Magical and off-the-beaten-tourist-track, Parc des Buttes Chaumont is located in the 19e arrondissement of the city.
+Magical and off-the-beaten-tourist-track, Parc des Buttes Chaumont is located in the 19e arrondissement of the city and is a Paris must-see.
 Filled with follies, secret spots, plenty of cherry blossoms in the springtime, and even its own hidden waterfall complete with grotto, the park is the perfect place to hang out on a sunny day.

 The once controversial columns of Colonnes de Buren are also known as ‘Les Deux Plateaux’.
 Created by a French artist in the 1980s, the artistic installation comprises of dozens of candy-striped cylindrical blocks, all of varying heights.
 Though this spot is less of a secret since the arrival of Instagram, it still remains one of the most beautiful places to visit in Paris!